AttorneyOnline/docs/docs/development/network/Packet Reference.md

 | `hdid`    | `string` |                  |

-This packet is sent by the Client to the Server to indicate that the Client tries to select a character.
+This packet is sent by the Client to the Server to indicate that the Client tries to select the character identified by `char_id`.

+`hdid` is considered obsolete and can be omitted.

 When the Server receives this, it should send `PV` if the character was selected successfully.